aleksuuu/aleksuuu.github.io/about-new.md

 ## Long Bio

 Alexander Wu’s music is a constant temporal/spatial negotiation of what is possible and what is not.
-Unique to sound as a medium is its temporal properties, and when compressed or restated enough, time becomes a spatial object.
-Using such elastic transformations between time and space, Alexander morphs memories and unearths emotional subtleties difficult to access through other mediums.
+He is drawn to the elastic temporalities unique to sound.
+As time gets compressed or repeated, there comes a moment when it becomes a spatial object.
+These fascinatingly fragile moments of transformation help Alexander push toward the edge of possibilities.
+Within the extremes of physicality, logic, and perception, he morphs memories and unearths emotional subtleties difficult to access through other mediums.

 ![Alexander playing the piano behind plants, shea butter, and a few books titled “Sellout” placed on black shelves]({{ site.imgurl | absolute_url }}/gardner-portrait.png){: width="200" style="float: right; padding: 5px;" }